WebexCC-SA/LAB-2851/docs/overview.md

 ## Learning Objectives

 This lab will give you an introduction to Customer Journey Data Service (CJDS) for Webex Contact Center.
-Next, you'll access a Webex Contact Center developer sandbox, get honds-on with modifying an IVR flow in the Flow Designer tool, and utilize a Postman collection to make API calls and send JDS events in the flow.
+Next, you'll access a Webex Contact Center developer sandbox, get hands-on with modifying an IVR flow in the Flow Designer tool, and utilize a Postman collection to make API calls & send JDS events in the flow.
 Then, you'll validate the flow by calling the assigned inbound phone number and test the IVR as a customer.
 After that, you'll explore the Agent Desktop and observe how it all comes together inside of a Widget.

 ## Disclaimer